SSWConsulting/SSW.Rules.Content/rules/why-do-we-use-vm-for-sharepoint-development/rule.md

 4. Virtual machines can be relocated on a different server and thus it doesn't waste developers' own computer resources
 5. Virtual machines can be copied and brought to a client for demostration.
 6. Very easy for someone to quickly create a new SharePoint server to quickly test or experiment with SharePoint.
 7. Bad: There might be more work required to activate additional servers.
+SharePoint Farms are a lot of work eg. Search Server VMs

 ###For SharePoint Online
 Use VSCode – all modern customizations are doing using the SharePoint Framework (SPFx)